Robert J. Brass, Esq.

 Robert J. Brass, Esq. is dedicated to protecting the rights of individuals and corporations, who are either formally charged or under investigation by State or Federal authorities.

-Mr. Brass concentrates his practice in the area of federal and state white collar litigation, as well as other criminal litigation in federal and state courts.
-He also represents clients in civil litigation, related to his white collar criminal practice.
+Mr. Brass concentrates his practice in the area of federal and state white collar criminal defense litigation, as well as other criminal litigation in federal, state superior and municipal courts.
+His white collar criminal defense practice includes all aspects of fraud allegations and official misconduct/corruption allegations.
+He also represents clients in civil litigation in federal and state courts.

 Mr. Brass is admitted to practice before the Courts of the State of New Jersey, before the United States District Court for the District of New Jersey and the United States Supreme Court.

-Mr. Brass has represented clients in all types of non-white collar criminal matters as well including homicide, robbery, other theft related offenses, and drug related offenses.
+In addition, he has represented clients in all types of non-white collar criminal matters, including homicide, robbery, other theft related offenses, and drug related offenses.

 Mr. Brass has represented police officers from state, county and local law enforcement agencies in Federal Court (under 42 USC 1983 litigation), Superior Court, Municipal Court, and departmental hearings.